EdgeBinder/core/docs/ADAPTER_TESTING_STANDARD.md

-# EdgeBinder Adapter Testing Standard
+# EdgeBinder Adapter Testing Standard v0.8.0

 ## Overview

 The `AbstractAdapterTestSuite` is a **mandatory testing standard** that ensures all EdgeBinder adapters behave consistently and correctly.
 Every adapter implementation MUST extend this test suite to guarantee 100% compliance with EdgeBinder's expected behavior.

+**v0.8.0 Enhancement**: The test suite now provides **world-class coverage** with enhanced edge case testing, complex filtering scenarios, and comprehensive method coverage validation.

 ## Why This Standard Exists